Himmele/Mindroid.cpp/README.md

 and furthermore it also enables you to schedule messages and runnables to be executed at some point in the future.
 The AsyncTask class enables proper and easy use of concurrency in a multithread environment.
 For more information about this class see Google's "Painless Threading" article.
 (Source: Google Android Developer Reference).

-To do:
-- Add the Binder IPC interface by implementing the Messenger class.
-- Take a look at the Chrome project to do a Windows port (e.g. condition_variable_win.cc).
-- ...